Akuryusu/linked-blog-starter-md/TCB Website.md

 - [ ] A page for each circuit.
  It will consist of:
- - A presentation
+ - A presentation and a video showcasing the components and how to assemble
+ - A list with all components
- - A video on how to assemble and pop ups with information about the circuit and each of its components on click
+ - Pop ups with information about the circuit and each of its components on click

 - [ ] 3D rotatable model for each component ( https://chat.openai.com/share/5a9d6089-82ef-4785-adf1-4f6350a8ad2b )